Computational Tools for Diachronic Linguistics

 Koine ἐγένετο γίγνομαι V 3sg.aor.ind.mid ROOT pred[sub:nom,xobj:nom] mid/aor/ind

 Load features.csv into LightSIDE-AthDGC, switch to the Diachronic syntactic features feature panel, train an SVM on the period column, and inspect which arc_feat and frame_feat strings are over-represented per period.
-The export script + sample CSV + worked tutorial all ship under tools/lightside-recipes-syntax/ on the public repo.
+The export script + sample CSV + worked tutorial all be licensed under tools/lightside-recipes-syntax/ on the public repo.

 Workflow at a glance

 Upstream LightSIDE remains BSD-licensed and downloadable from CMU.
-We do not redistribute binaries; LightSIDE-AthDGC ships as a patch set + helper scripts that the user applies to a standard LightSIDE install.
+We do not redistribute binaries; LightSIDE-AthDGC is released as a patch set + helper scripts that the user applies to a standard LightSIDE install.

 NoSketch-style concordancer for AthDGC